bennlich/FirebaseIndex/README.md

 Listen to child events on this index.
 The snapshots are the full data objects in the original data path, which are added/deleted/sorted according to the index's keys.

-When the callback is fired, the snapshot will contain the full data object from the data path.

    - {String}   eventType  one of child_added, child_changed, child_moved, or child_removed
    - {Function} [callback]
    - {Object}   [context]

+When the callback is fired, it receives the following arguments: `callback( snapshot, prevId, indexValue )`:

+   - {Firebase} snapshot - the full data object from the data path
+   - {String} prevId - the prevId, as described in Firebase's `on` function
+   - {*} indexValue - the value in the index record, useful for filtering or role based indices

 ### off (eventType [,callback] [,context])